-When notice, as above described, is given to the Commissioner of Public Works, the owner of

-Common Council may, by ordinance, direct to be made thereafter.
+When notice, as above described, is given to the Commo Council may, by ordinance, direct to be made th thereafter.

-No street or avenue within the limits of such grants can be paved, repaved or repaired until said work is authorized by ordinance of the Common Council, and when the owners of such lots desire their streets to be paved, repaved or repaired, they should state their desire and make their application to the Board of Aldermen and not to the Commissioner of Public Works, who has no authority in the matter until directed by ordinance of the Common Council to proceed with the pavement, repavement or repairs.

-THOS.
-F. GILROY,
+No street or avenue within the limits of such grants can be paved, repayed or repaired until said work is authorized by ordinance of the Common Council, and when the owners of such lots desire their streets to be paved, repayed or repaired, they should state their desire and make their application to the Board of Aldermen and not to the Commissioner of Public Works, who has no authority in the matter until directed by ordinance of the Common Council to proceed with the payement, repayement or repairs. the Common repairs, repavement or repairs, THOS.
+F. GILROY, Commissioner of Public Works.

 DEPARTMENT OF PUBLIC WORKS,

 COMMISSIONER'S OFFICE,

-ROOM 6, No. 31 CHAMBERS ST.,
+ROOM 6, NO. 31 CHAMBERS ST.,

-New York, August 9, 1889.
+NEW YORK, August 9, 1889.

-BIDSOR ESTIMATES, INCLOSED IN A SEALED envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock m.
-Thursday, August 22, 1880, at which place and hour they will be publicly opened by the head of the Department.
+BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope, with the title of the work and the name of the bidder indersed thereon, also the number of the work as in the advertisament, will be received at this office until 12 o'clock M. Thursday, August 22, 1889, at which place and hour they will be publicly opened by the head of the Department.